Next.js (server-side rendering)

-This page provides a step-by-step guide on how to integrate the TypeScript SDK in a Next.js (>= 13.4) project with server-side rendering (SSR) using the app
+This page provides a step-by-step guide on how to integrate the TypeScript SDK in a Next.js (>= 13.4) project with server-side rendering (SSR) using the app router, server components, and middleware.

 To illustrate our example, we will create a demo app which will allow you to retrieve your user's name and favorite ice cream flavor after they log in with sgID.